TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-After doing some research about this software, we find a very useful [post on Medium](https://read.martiandefense.llc/duplicati-bypassing-login-authentication-with-server-passphrase-024d6991e9ee).
+After doing some research on this software, we found a very useful [post on Medium](https://read.martiandefense.llc/duplicati-bypassing-login-authentication-with-server-passphrase-024d6991e9ee).

 It explains how an attacker can bypass the Duplicati login using the `server-passphrase`.